 7. Kirobo

-Kirobo is Japan’s space robot.
-It was created to keep astronauts company in space.
-Its voice system, created by Toyota, allows Kirobo to chat with humans and offer a source of entertainment.
-Since Kirobo’s return from space, Toyota has developed the Kirobo Mini, a version of Kirobo to accompany you during your everyday activities.
+Kirobo is Japan’s space robot, created to keep astronauts company in space.
+Its voice system, developed by Toyota, allows Kirobo to chat with humans and offer entertainment.
+Since Kirobo’s return from space, Toyota has developed the Kirobo Mini, a version of Kirobo to accompany you during everyday activities.

 Japan's Kirobo robot chats with astronaut in space for first time